-Energy is essential to our modern lifestyle in Australia—it is connected to almost everything we do.
+Energy is essential to our modern lifestyle in Australia—it's connected to almost everything we do.

-The Department of the Environment and Energy supports the Commonwealth Minister responsible for energy and seeks to achieve Australian Government policy objectives in Energy Council decisions.
+The department supports the Commonwealth minister responsible for energy and seeks to achieve Australian Government policy objectives in Energy Ministers Meeting decisions.

 - National Electricity Market

 - National Energy Customer Framework

 - Oil Code of Conduct

 Australian Energy Market Operator (AEMO) Australian Government